Factory Farm Regulations

 The Illinois Department of Agriculture (IDOA) administers Illinois’ livestock facility siting and construction permitting process.
 The requirements for permitting are set forth in the Illinois Livestock Management Facilities Act (LMFA) and the Department’s accompanying regulations.

 Residents can determine whether factory farm construction has been proposed in their community by visiting the IDOA website here.

-This is the only opportunity the public has to weigh in on IDOA livestock facility permitting decisions.
-After the county informational meeting, the county board is to make a non-binding recommendation to the IDOA as to whether or not the proposed operation meets 8 specific siting criteria set forth in the LMFA.
+This is the only opportunity the public has to weigh in on the IDOA livestock facility permitting decisions.
+After the county informational meeting, the county board makes a non-binding recommendation to the IDOA as to whether or not the proposed operation meets eight specific siting criteria set forth in the LMFA.